Papa (2024 film): Box office

 Papa debuted with a gross of HK$1.93 million on its opening day, with am730 calling the figure "impressive" and Philip Yung expressing satisfaction with the numbers.
 It grossed HK$5 million by the third day of release, and climbed to HK$10 million after one week.
 The box office continued to surge, reaching HK$15 million by the second week, and finishing the third week with about HK$18.3 million.
 The film concluded 2024 with HK$19.6 million, and combined with its earnings in Macau, the total reached HK$20.2 million, making it the ninth highest-grossing Hong Kong film of the year.
 It finished its theatrical run with a total gross of HK$23 million, with Deadline Hollywood describing the overall box office performance as "encouraging".
-Film critic Li Cheuk-to observed that Papa, along with two other commercially successful 2024 Hong Kong films All Shall Be Well and The Last Dance, all centered on the theme of mourning the deceased, suggesting that this has become a collective unconscious for Hongkongers and reflecting the city's decline.
+Film critic Li Cheuk-to observed that Papa, along with two other commercially successful 2024 Hong Kong films All Shall Be Well and The Last Dance, centered on the theme of mourning the deceased, suggesting that this theme has become a collective unconscious for Hongkongers and reflected the city's decline.

 Critical response

 Papa critical reception was positive, with Screen International calling the film "critically acclaimed".
 South China Morning Post ranked it first out of the 36 Hong Kong films theatrically released in 2024.
 As of March 2025, the film held a rating of 7.5/10 on the Chinese media review platform Douban.

-Richard Kuipers of Variety commended Papa for its "low-key presentation that creates high emotional impact", emphasising its "great depth and complexity" and highlighting Sean Lau's "terrific performance" and Philip Yung's skilful direction, which effectively balances emotional depth with an exploration of love and guilt in the aftermath of tragedy through a nonlinear narrative.
-Edmund Lee of the South China Morning Post gave the film 4/5 stars, applauding it as an "emotionally genuine slice-of-life drama" that beautifully explores grief and family love through Sean Lau's "rich and poignant" performance, and noting the artistic use of fragmented flashbacks and the square aspect ratio that deliver a "complex tale of unconditional family love".
+Richard Kuipers of Variety commended Papa for its "low-key presentation that creates high emotional impact" and its "great depth and complexity", particularly Sean Lau's "beautifully calibrated performance", which balances "crushing sorrow and anguish behind his apparently calm and measured exterior".
+Edmund Lee of the South China Morning Post gave the film 4/5 stars, applauding it as an "emotionally genuine slice-of-life drama" that explores grief and family love through Sean Lau's "rich and poignant" performance, and noting the artistic use of fragmented flashbacks and the square aspect ratio that deliver a "complex tale of unconditional family love".
 Whang Yee Ling also rated the film 4/5 stars in her review for The Straits Times, appreciating Lau's portrayal of the grieving father and the delivery of a "wrenching story" full of emotional weight through the piecing together of his fragmented memories and the box-like screen ratio.